Emmanuelle Guyon, the mirror of your emotions

 It is important to distinguish unakite from epidosites, similar rocks dominated by epidote and often mistaken for unakite.
 Unlike the latter, epidosites generally do not contain pink feldspar, which serves as a key distinguishing factor.

 The name "unakite" is directly inspired by the Unaka Range, a mountain chain located in the state of North Carolina, USA.
-This region is renowned for its deposits of this unique stone, which was first discovered and studied there.
+This region is renowned for its deposits of this unique stone, where the stone was first identified and studied.
 However, significant deposits of unakite are also found in other parts of the world, including South Africa, Brazil, China, and Sierra Leone.

-Mines: South Africha, Alaska, Austria, Burma, Brazil, China, the USA, France, Ireland, Mexico, Mozambique, Norway, Russaia, Sierra Leone, Zimbabwe.
+Main deposits: South Africa, Alaska, Austria, Myanmar, Brazil, China, the United States, France, Ireland, Mexico, Mozambique, Norway, Russia, Sierra Leone, Zimbabwe.

 Although first identified in the United States, unakite has since been found in other parts of the world, including South Africa, Brazil, and China, where it is mined and worked for various applications.